 Mice and rats are drawn to houses to find food, water, and shelter.
 The reality is that if you are in the market looking to buy a home, you need to be alert to the possibility that a property has an issue with mice or rats.

-There are some important warning signals that you need to be aware of regarding the prospect of a rodent infestation.
+There are some important warning signals you need to be aware of regarding the prospect of a rodent infestation.

 Specific Signs of a Residential Rodent Issue